-velopment (HD) has been defined as "a process of enlarging people's though often equated with the Human Development Index (HDI), as I set of measures of education, health and incomes, the HDI repreic and reductionist version of HD.
-As Amartya Sen has pointed out, human development encompasses much more than is included in the HDI.
-As he puts it:
+Human development (HD) has been defined as 'a process of enlarging people's choices'.
+Although often equated with the human development index (HDI), as a combined set of measures of education, health and (adjusted) incomes, it represents a basic and reductionist version of HD.
+As Amartya Sen has pointed out, Human Development encompasses much more than is included in the HDI.
+As Sen (2000) puts it:

-(1)t would be a great mistake to concentrate too much on the Human Development Index or on any such aggregative index...These are useful indicators in rough and ready work, but the real merit of the human development approach lies in the plural attention it brings to bear on developmental evaluation, not in the aggregative measures it presents as an aid to the digestion of diverse statistics.
-(Sen 2000: 22)
+"(I)t would be a great mistake to concentrate too much on the Human Development Index or on any such aggregative index...
+These are useful indicators in rough and ready work, but the real merit of the human development approach lies in the plural attention it brings to bear on developmental evaluation, not in the aggregative measures it presents as an aid to the digestion of diverse statistics" (p.
+22)

-In earlier work (Ranis et al. 2006), we extended the measurement of HD to 12 important categories of life and proposed plausible indicators within each category.
-We then eliminated the indicators highly correlated with others in the same category, leaving us with 40 relatively independent ones.
-We subsequently eliminated those highly correlated with the core HDI and were still left with 32.
+In earlier work (Ranis et al. 2006), we extended the measurement of HD to 11 important categories of life and proposed plausible indicators within each category.
+We then eliminated the indicators highly correlated with others in the same category, leaving us with 39 relatively independent ones.
+We subsequently eliminated those highly correlated with the core HDI and were still left with 31.
 This suggests that a full assessment of human development requires us to move beyond the HDI.
-Moreover, this already implies that performance across different dimensions of human development need not be consistent, and that country patterns of performance may differ.
-Some countries may do well on some dimensions and poorly on others; others may do well or poorly on all dimensions.
+Moreover, it already implied that different countries may perform differently on different dimensions of human development, i.e. that they may do well on some and poorly on others.

-The central aim of this chapter is to adopt a more expansive definition of HD than that of the HDI, in order to explore such alternative patterns of country behavior.
+The central aim of this paper is to adopt a more expansive definition of HD than that encompassed by the HDI, in order to explore such alternative patterns of country behavior.
 We are interested in identifying countries which, for one reason or another, seem to do particularly well on one dimension and less well on others, or particularly badly on one dimension and better on others, as well as managing to do well on all, or failing to do well on any.

-Countries may show different patterns of performance because-with limited resources and capacities-they choose to emphasize one dimension rather than another (e.g. they choose to promote economic growth at the expense of social ties, or political freedoms); or because they face constraints which prevent success on one dimension but allow success elsewhere; or because particular patterns have resulted from their history or culture (e.g. a culture which involves strong social ties, or one, like Costa Rica, where the basic HDI elements have long been promoted).
-There are also causal connections across some dimensions (notably, for example, between basic human development and economic aspects) that constrain the range of possible behavior over time, and also help determine the pattern of choices observed.
-This chapter seeks to identify actual patterns of country behavior so that one can begin to consider how far the outcomes are a matter of choice, of constraints, or of history and culture.
+Countries may show different patterns of performance because - with limited resources and capacities - they choose to emphasize one dimension rather than another (e.g. choose to promote economic growth at the expense of social ties, or political freedoms); or because they face constraints which prevent success on one dimension but allow success elsewhere; or because their history or culture has led to particular patterns (e.g. a culture which involves strong social ties, or one, like e.g. Costa Rica, where the basic HDI elements have long been promoted).
+There are also causal connections across some dimensions (notably, for example, in the HDI and economic dimensions) that limit the range of possible behavior, particularly over time and in a sustained manner, which also help determine the pattern of choices observed.
+This paper seeks to identify actual patterns of country behavior so that one can begin to consider how far the outcomes are a matter of choice, of constraints or of history and culture.